efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

     conf.initialisation[0].step = 'FIND_LHW'
     conf.initialisation[0].value1 = 3.0
     conf.initialisation[0].value2 = 1.0

     motor1 = Motor('motor1', config=conf)
-    try:
-       motor1.connect()
+    with motor1:
        motor1.configure() # send all configuration parameters to PLC
-    finally:
-       motor1.disconnect()

 ctrl_config configuration can be changed on a instance of a :class:`pydevmgr_elt.EltDevice` :

 .. code-block:: python

-   motor1.config.ctrl_config.tout_init = 60000
+   motor1.ctrl_config.tout_init = 60000
-   motor1.config.ctrl_config.tout_move = 120000
+   motor1.ctrl_config.tout_move = 120000
    motor1.configure() # send (or re-send) the full configuration to PLC

-The last script will make what is in ``motor1.config.ctrl_config`` and what is configured in the PLC synchronized.
+The last script will make what is in ``motor1.ctrl_config`` and what is configured in the PLC synchronized.
 However one can directly change the value inside the PLC.
 Follows the two ways to do it :

 .. code-block:: python